 Rey narrows her eyes at him, at his exhausted demeanor.
 “I didn’t hurt you?”

 Luke offers her a tired smile.
-His right hand comes to rest near hers on the bed, hesitantly reaching for her without quite committing or steadying himself.
+His right hand comes to rest near hers on the bed, hesitantly reaching for her without quite committing or perhaps just steadying himself.
 Rey looks at her father's prosthetic hand and feels something tugging her gaze to the right.
 “You’re not there yet, Rey," Luke says, his tone joking.
 "You'll be able to soon, though, don’t worry.”

 The attempt at humor falls woefully short, and Luke winces a bit even as the words leave his mouth.
 “That’s not funny,” Rey says softly.
 Her gaze fixes on the prosthetic again, because it’s easier than looking to the right.